-- 1. Warning-Notice that continuation or repetition of wrongful conduct in the indefinite future may be cause for further disciplinary action. - 2.
-Educational Sanction-An order requiring the student or student organization to perform mandated service, or to participate in an educational program or activity including but not limited to an educational seminar, a treatment program for alcohol or drug abuse, or other program/task designed to assist the student in learning more about how his or her behavior impacted the student and/or the community. - 3.
-Disciplinary Probation-A period during which a student must behave in a manner acceptable to the university.
-Under the status of disciplinary probation, a student is encouraged to seek advice and counsel from appropriate university officials.
-Conditions of probation may be set forth that restrict the student's participation in co-curricular activities.
-Violation of the terms of probation, or additional incident(s) of misconduct while on probation may result in suspension or dismissal. - 4.
-Restitution-Repayment to the university for damages resulting from a violation of the Code of Student Conduct.
-Restitution sanctions that involve theft, misappropriation of university funds, or damage to university property, will be charged to the student's account and may be referred to the Office of Risk Management.
-Any unpaid debt may result in a hold being placed on a student's account, collection procedures, and responsibility for any associated collection costs and fees. - 5.
-Loss of Privileges-The withdrawal of a privilege, use of a service, participation in a program, event, or activity for a specific period of time.
-The loss of privileges may prohibit a student or student organization from participating in co-curricular activities, continuing in a degree program, being present in or using certain campus facilities or services, and/or prohibit a student from enrolling in a class or classes. - 6.
-Termination of Recognition-An order terminating university recognition of a registered student organization for a specific or indefinite period of time. - 7.
-No-Contact Order-Students who receive no-contact orders are directed to refrain from contacting an identified individual using ANY means.
-This includes, but is not limited to, comments, words, or gestures in person, through postal mail, email, social networking sites, or by having others (friends, acquaintances, family members, etc.) act on the student's behalf.
+- 1. Warning-A notice that any future violation of the CSC may result in further disciplinary action. - 2.
+Educational Sanction-A sanction requiring the Respondent to perform mandated service, or to participate in an educational program or activity such as, but not limited to, an educational seminar, a treatment program for alcohol or drug abuse, or other program/task designed to assist the student in learning more about how their behavior impacted themselves and/or the community. - 3.
+Disciplinary Probation-A period during which the Respondent must act in a manner acceptable to the university.
+Conditions of probation may restrict the Respondent's participation in cocurricular activities.
+A violation of the terms of probation, or further misconduct while on probation, may result in sanctions of suspension, or dismissal. - 4.
+Housing Probation-A period in which a Respondent living in a campus residence hall must act in a manner acceptable to the university and Housing and Residence Life.
+A violation of the terms of probation or further misconduct while on housing probation may result in a suspension of housing privileges. - 5.
+Restitution-Repayment for damages as a result of the Respondent's actions or inactions.
+Restitution for theft, misappropriation of university funds, or damage to university property will be charged to the student's account and may be referred to the Office of Risk Management.
+Any unpaid debt may result in a hold, collection procedures, and collection costs and fees. - 6.
+Loss of Privilege-The withdrawal of a privilege, use of a service, participation in a program, event, or activity for a specific period of time.
+A student or student organization may be prohibited from participating in cocurricular activities, continuing a degree program, being present in or using certain campus facilities or services, or enrolling in a class or classes. - 7.
+Termination of Recognition-Terminating university recognition of a student organization for a specific or indefinite period of time. - 8.
+No Contact Order-A No Contact Order will remain in place until all parties agree in writing to cancel the No Contact Order, pending approval by the Office of Student Conduct.